 Yandex Identity and Access Management

-The IAM service controls access to resources and provides functionality for setting up access rights.
-You determine who should have rights to a certain resource and what these rights are, while IAM grants access according to the assigned rights.
+The IAM service controls access to resources and lets you configure access rights.
+You determine who should have rights for a certain resource and what these rights are, while IAM grants access according to the assigned rights.

 With IAM, you can:

 - Grant access to resources.

 - Log in to Yandex.Cloud.

 To grant a user access to a resource, you assign them roles for the resource.
 Each role consists of a set of permissions that describe operations that can be performed with the resource.

 Before performing an operation with a certain resource (such as creating a VM), Yandex.Cloud sends a request to the IAM service to check whether this operation is allowed.
 IAM compares the list of required permissions to the list of permissions granted to the user performing this operation.
 If some of the permissions are missing, the operation is not allowed and Yandex.Cloud returns an error.
 For more information, see How access management works in Yandex.Cloud.

 Accounts in Yandex.Cloud

 Billing accounts aren't used for managing resources in Yandex.Cloud and aren't part of IAM.
 For more information, see Billing accounts in the billing documentation.